 3. Incorporate some meat-free meals into your diet

 There’s no denying that the livestock industry is one of the biggest culprits when it comes to climate change and habitat degradation.
 Global meat production has tripled over the past four decades and this large-scale need has serious implications for the future of our fragile planet.
-It is estimated that 18% of the overall global greenhouse gas emissions are caused by animal agriculture, which is more than the combined exhaust from all transportation on earth.
+It is estimated that 18% of the overall global greenhouse gas emissions are caused by animal agriculture, which is more than the combined exhaust emissions from all transportation on earth.
 Not only that, but experts also predict that these harmful emissions will increase by 80% by 2050.

 In addition to this excessive air pollution, the livestock also requires an enormous amount of water and land (resulting in deforestation).
 Did you know that 2 500 gallons of water are needed to produce just one pound of beef?